ReverTechs/SSIMS/README.md

 ## License

-This project is private and proprietary to Mitundu Secondary School.
+This project is private and proprietary to Blessings Rever Chilemba.

 ## Support